SaumitraNetSci/SaumitraNetSci.github.io/index.md

 # Saumitra Kulkarni

 I am a Network Science PhD student at the Network Science Institute, Northeastern University, Boston.
-My current research focuses on understanding Human Behavior through the lens of Computational Social Science and Network Science.
+My current research focuses on understanding human behavior through the lens of Network Science and Computational Social Science.

 In the past, I have delved into various applications of Network Science including modeling processes on networks, computational biology, financial systems and culinary science.
 Check out my publications for more details.